-Unfortunately in todays fast paced world anxiety triggers are constantly occurring during the day.
+Unfortunately in today fast fast-paced world anxiety triggers are constantly occurring during the day.
 Can Minimalism help anxiety?

 Can Minimalism Help Anxiety?

 What is your definition of Minimalism?
-For me living a Minimalist Lifestyle means learning what your true wants and needs are and filling your life with them as much a possible.
+For me living a Minimalist Lifestyle means learning what your true wants and needs are and filling your life with them as much as possible.

 When done properly there will be no room or time for unnecessary junk.
-Removing yourself from the Rat Race lifestyle of consumerium and attaining more just for the sake of it.
+Removing yourself from the Rat Race lifestyle of consumerism and attaining more just for the sake of it.

 You understand what is necessary and what is not.
-What is want and what is need.
-Simply understanding what causes stress and anxiety in your life and what does not.
+What is want and what is need?
+Simply understand what causes stress and anxiety in your life and what does not.

 The tricky part is to take that data and actually work to eliminate or lessen the parts of your life that cause stress, anxiety, and unhappiness.